wahpenayo/zana/docs/8stats.md

 ## zana.stats.prng

-Pseudo-random number generators plus a little truly random seeds for those generators, based primarily on <a href="http://maths.uncommons.org/">Uncommons Maths</a>.
+Pseudo-random number generators plus a few truly random seeds for those generators, based primarily on <a href="http://maths.uncommons.org/">Uncommons Maths</a>.

 Functions using pseudo-random number generators to sample from collections.